-- Use a personal Facebook or any other social media account in your work with children, young people or vulnerable adults. - > Add children, young people or vulnerable adults as friends on your personal accounts. - > Facebook stalk (i.e. dig through people's Facebook pages to find out about them). - > Say anything on social media that you would not be happy saying in a public meeting, to someone's face, writing in a local newspaper or on headed notepaper. - > Comment on photos or posts, or share content, unless appropriate to your work role. - > Use visual media (e.g. Skype, Facetime) for one to one conversations with young people, use only in group settings.
+- Use a personal Facebook or any other social media account in your work with children, young people or adults at risk. - > Add children, young people or adults at risk as friends on your personal accounts. - > Facebook stalk (i.e. dig through people's Facebook pages to find out about them). - Say anything on social media that you would not be happy saying in a public meeting, to someone's face, writing in a local newspaper or on headed notepaper. - > Comment on photos or posts, or share content, unless appropriate to your work role. - Use visual media (e.g. Skype, Facetime) for one to one conversations with young people, use only in group settings.